Board Members

 Alliant Engineering, Inc. – Senior Environmental Engineer www.alliant-inc.com

-Dori Decker, Western Lake Superior Sanitary District
+Dori Decker, Resource Renew, the brand of Western Lake Superior Sanitary District

 Staff